Malaysian Indian Congress: Samy Vellu and emphasis on education

 Samy Vellu became MIC president in 1979 and served until 2010.
 Under his leadership, in 1984, the MIC founded the Maju Institute of Education Development (MIED) to offer educational opportunities and financial support to Indian students in Malaysia.
 Since its establishment, more than 10,000 students have obtained loans and scholarships totaling about RM60 million MIED fund as of 2013.
 In 2001, the MIC and MIED launched an AIMST University with the stated goal of helping Indians acquire professional training.
 Vellu was the founding chancellor of the university.
 By 2018, the university had achieved a score of 4 on the Malaysian Higher Education Institution's 5-point rating scale.
 However, AIMST's commitment to training Indian students has been questioned.

-Vellu was succeeded by G. Palanivel who served from 2010 to 2014.
+Vellu was succeeded by Palanivel Govindasamy who served from 2010 to 2014.
 Subramaniam was then elected, initially in an acting role, serving from 2014 to 2018.
 As of 2019, the party is led by Vigneswaran Sanasee.